Publish date

 The React team and Vercel have coordinated a simultaneous release of patched versions.
 You must upgrade your dependencies to the versions listed below or higher.

-If you are using React directly or a framework other than Next.js that relies on React 19, ensure react and react-dom are updated to:
+If you are using React directly or a framework other than Next.js that relies on React 19, ensure react and react-dom are updated to one of the following initial patch versions:

 • v19.0.1